wmwxwa/tyk-docs/tyk-docs/content/transform-traffic/request-body.md

 The Go template can be defined within the API Definition or can be read from a file that is accessible to Tyk, for example alongside your [error templates]({{< ref "advanced-configuration/error-templates" >}}).

+We have provided more detail, links to reference material and some examples of the use of Go templating [here]({{< ref "product-stack/tyk-gateway/references/go-templates" >}}).

 {{< note success >}}
 **Note**

-Tyk evaluates templates on startup so if you make changes to a template you must remember to restart the gateway.
+Tyk evaluates templates stored in files on startup, so if you make changes to a template you must remember to restart the gateway.
 {{< /note >}}

 ### Supported request body formats
-The body transformation middleware supports request payloads in the following formats:
+The body transformation middleware can modify request payloads in the following formats:
  - JSON
  - XML